Quantum computation of conical intersections on a programmable superconducting quantum processor

-This work reports a quantum-classical hybrid SA-CASSCF method implemented on a programmable superconducting quantum processor and its applications to conical intersections of two prototypical molecules.
-The most notable difference between VQE-SA-CASSCF and VQE implemented in previous works\cite{Peruzzo_2014,Kandala_2017,Hempel_2018,Arute_2020} is the simultaneous optimization of wavefunction parameters and molecular orbitals given the state-average 1,2-RDMs ($\bar{\gamma}_{pq}$ and $\bar{\Gamma}_{pqrs}$) measured on quantum computers.
-While it is crucial for accurately determining the location of conical intersections, realizing VQE-SA-CASSCF on near-term quantum devices is challenging, because tens or hundreds of VQE calculations need to be carried out sequentially.
+{\it Conclusion.} This work reports the first successful realization of the quantum-classical hybrid VQE-SA-CASSCF method on quantum computers, and its applications to conical intersections of two prototypical molecules.
+The most notable difference between VQE-SA-CASSCF and VQE implemented in previous works\cite{Peruzzo_2014,Kandala_2017,Hempel_2018,Arute_2020} is the simultaneous optimization of wavefunction parameters and MOs given the state-average 1,2-RDMs ($\bar{\gamma}_{pq}$ and $\bar{\Gamma}_{pqrs}$) measured on quantum computers.
+While it is crucial for accurately determining the location of conical intersections, realizing VQE-SA-CASSCF on near-term quantum devices is often challenging, because tens or hundreds of VQE calculations need to be carried out sequentially.
 This put a stringent requirement for the stability of quantum processors, especially for the superconducting platform with frequency tunable qubits and tunable couplings.
-We demonstrate that a combination of different strategies can alleviate such problem, and lead to a qualitatively correct reproduction of conical intersections using VQE-SA-CASSCF.
-These strategies include using shallower quantum circuits derived from qubit-ADAPT, reducing the number of measurements with grouping techniques, improving the stability of quantum processors, applying error mitigation strategies to have more accurate energy functions, etc..
+We demonstrate that a combination of hardware and algorithmic improvements can successfully alleviate such problem, and lead to a correct reproduction of conical intersections using VQE-SA-CASSCF on NISQ devices.
+These strategies include using shallower quantum circuits derived from qubit-ADAPT, reducing the number of measurements with grouping techniques, improving the stability of quantum processors, applying sophisticated EM strategies to have more accurate energy functions, etc..

 This work raises several interesting points for further study, such as identifying the best alternative quantum solver for the active space problem.
-One potential solution is to explore the recently developed systematically improvable hardware-efficient ans\"atze\cite{d2023challenges,xiao2023physics}, which may achieve better accuracy with lower circuit depth than qubit-ADAPT.
-Besides, this experiment serves as a reminder that for computational processes involving a large number of iterations (measured in hours or days), designing better strategies to improve the stability of quantum processors is equally important.
+One potential solution is to explore the recently developed systematically improvable hardware-efficient ans\"atze\cite{d2023challenges,xiao2023physics}, which may achieve better accuracy with lower circuit depth.
+Besides, this experiment serves as a reminder that for complicated computational processes involving a large number of iterations, designing better strategies to improve the stability of quantum processors is equally important.

-\textbf{ Methods}
+\section{Methods}